drupalprojects/memcache/README.txt

 $conf['memcache_key_prefix'] = 'something_unique';

+Note: if the length of your prefix + key + bin combine to be more than 250 characters, they will be automatically hashed.
+Memcache only supports key lengths up to 250 bytes.
+You can optionally configure the hashing algorithm used, however sha1 was selected as the default because it performs quickly with minimal collisions.

+$conf['memcache_key_hash_algorithm'] = 'sha1';

+Visit http://www.php.net/manual/en/function.hash-algos.php to learn more about which hash algorithms are available.

 ## MULTIPLE SERVERS ##

 To use this module with multiple memcached servers, it is important that you set